Getting School Transcripts (When You Owe Money to the School)

 Do I Have Any Rights to My School Transcripts?

 Yes, you do have limited rights in this situation.
-The federal Family Educational Rights and Privacy Act (FERPA) gives you the right to review and inspect your school transcripts even if you owe money to the school.
-These may be unofficial transcripts, which are different from official transcripts.
+The federal Family Educational Rights and Privacy Act (FERPA) gives borrowers the right to review and inspect their school transcripts even if they owe money to the school.
+You may only be able to review unofficial transcripts, which are different from official transcripts.

 Note that FERPA applies to any schools that receive federal funds, which may include public colleges, private colleges, state universities, and community colleges.